getfit-us/mcp-crawl4ai-rag/README.md

 - **Trade-offs**: Faster responses and lower costs, but may reduce the quality of reasoning for complex tasks.
 - **Cost**: Lower API costs when using reasoning models as they skip the thinking step.

-#### 2. **USE_HYBRID_SEARCH**
+#### 2. **USE_HYBRID_SEARCH** ✨ ENHANCED
-Combines traditional keyword search with semantic vector search to provide more comprehensive results.
-The system performs both searches in parallel and intelligently merges results, prioritizing documents that appear in both result sets.
+Combines semantic vector search with PostgreSQL full-text search using Reciprocal Rank Fusion (RRF).
+The system performs both searches in parallel and uses advanced ranking fusion to merge results, ensuring the best of both semantic understanding and exact keyword matching.

 - **When to use**: Enable this when users might search using specific technical terms, function names, or when exact keyword matches are important alongside semantic understanding.
-- **Trade-offs**: Slightly slower search queries but more robust results, especially for technical content.
+- **Trade-offs**: Slightly slower search queries but significantly more robust and accurate results.
 - **Cost**: No additional API costs, just computational overhead.
+- **New Features**: RRF algorithm, optimized full-text indexing, and intelligent result fusion.

 #### 3. **USE_AGENTIC_RAG**
 Enables specialized code example extraction and storage.
 When crawling documentation, the system identifies code blocks (≥300 characters), extracts them with surrounding context, generates summaries, and stores them in a separate vector database table specifically designed for code search.